This post contains affiliate links.

 Safety Glasses are commonly worn when flying debris and dust are present.
 However, most safety ratings require side shields to be fully protected.
 That is to say, just because you have ANSI approved lenses, doesn’t mean your glasses are safety rated.

 Goggles are typically worn in the presence of chemicals because of the risk of not only splashing but also mist and spray.
 Therefore, it is common to see a full-face respirator used.
 This not only protects your eyes but also from breathing in the chemicals you are dealing with.

 The type of face shield that you wear will vary depending on the hazard.
 Shields are commonly used in a variety of trades.
 Electrical workers use them to protect against arc flashes.
 Others use them to protect against intense light caused by welding and cutting.
 Most regularly face shields are used to protect from flying debris, because of the protection that is offered to the face.
 However, to be considered fully protected, it is generally required to wear safety glasses underneath a face shield.

 Hearing protection is also an important PPE that everyone should have.
 It is recommended that any noise over 85 decibels use protection.
 There are two common types that people use, earplugs and ear muffs.

-Click Here to see a selection of Hearing protection.
+Click Here (Affiliate Link) to see a selection of Hearing protection.

 Ear plugs are inserted directly into the ear canal.
 There are different styles of ear plugs and it’s important to use a style that fits properly and is comfortable to wear.
 Foam disposal plugs are popular because they form to your ear.
 However pre-molded and reusable plugs are also available.
 Ear plugs are also not recommended to use when the noise level exceeds 105 decibels.